Update as of July 20, 2020:

 On April 9th, the Federal Reserve introduced the Main Street Lending Program (MSLP), a new lending initiative that supports not only small businesses, but mid-sized businesses as well.
 This program was established to assist businesses that were financially sound before the onset of the COVID-19 pandemic with maintaining operations and payroll.
 The U.S. Treasury is backing the program with $75 billion in funding received through the CARES Act.

 Effective April 30, 2020, new lending support is available for the program through the addition of a third loan option, allowing for the full program to provide up to $600 billion.
 The minimum loan size for certain loans has also been lowered, and borrower eligibility has been expanded.
 The program infrastructure is still in the works.
 If you are interested in this program, contact your preferred bank to inquire if they are an eligible lender.
-The Federal Reserve will update their site for new information, as the program becomes operational.
+The Federal Reserve Bank of Boston will update their site for new information, as the program becomes operational.

 While the MSLP offers the opportunity for a single loan for eligible businesses, the program now operates through three facilities: the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), and the Main Street Expanded Loan Facility (MSELF).
 The MSNLF and MSPLF are facilities in place for origination of new loans, whereas the MSELF is available for “upsizing” existing loans.